 Profile

-Mr. Patrick Akonyet is the Acting Director, Internal Audit Directorate of Makerere University.
+Mr. Patrick Akonyet is the head of the Internal Audit Directorate of Makerere University.

 The Directorate